March 29th, 2026: Cultural Food Traditions Project: Sudan

 Please join Slow Food East Bay on Sunday March 29th for the third of three gatherings of our “Countries in Conflict” Cultural Food Traditions Project series, an evening of honoring Sudanese food, art and culture.

-Our partner for the evening is Shabbal Dance At a time in which loss has marked the lives of Sudanese people globally, Shabbal Dance continues to cultivate archival and cultural preservation practices, through dance and more, they support local Sudanese community initiatives in the Bay Area.
+Our partner for the evening is Shabbal Dance.
+At a time in which loss has marked the lives of Sudanese people globally, Shabbal Dance continues to cultivate archival and cultural preservation practices, through dance and more, and supports local Sudanese community initiatives in the Bay Area.
+They will be onsite and offering a live performance during our meal.

 Together, we will create an evening rooted in Sudanese food traditions and the power of communal dining; in Sudanese culture, food is a shared language, one of care, memory, and responsibility, meant to be experienced together, across generations and communities.
 Gathering at the table is not only cultural practice, but a way of staying connected to one another and to the places and people we hold close.